Shades of pink: Tango pink

-The color tango pink is displayed at right, a moderate reddish pink.
+Displayed here is the color tango pink, a moderate reddish pink.

 Another name for this color is tango.

 The first recorded use of tango pink as a color name in English was in 1925.

 The source of this color is the Plochere Color System, a color system formulated in 1948 that is widely used by interior designers.

 Congo pink

-The color Congo pink is displayed at right, a moderate yellow-toned shade of pink.
+Displayed here is the color Congo pink, a moderate yellow-toned shade of pink.

 The first recorded use of Congo pink as a color name in English was in 1912.

 "Congo pink" is an orangeish tone of pink.

 The normalized color coordinates for Congo pink are identical to Coral pink, which was first recorded as a color name in English in 1892.

 Coral pink

-The color coral pink is displayed at right, a pinkish color.
+Displayed here is the color coral pink, a pinkish color.

 The first recorded use of coral pink as a color name in English was in 1892.

 The complementary color of coral pink is teal.

 The normalized color coordinates for coral pink are identical to Congo pink, which was first recorded as a color name in English in 1912.

 New York pink

-At right is displayed the color New York pink, a dark, desaturated yellow-toned shade of pink.
+Displayed here is the color New York pink, a dark, desaturated yellow-toned shade of pink.

 The color name New York pink for this dark tone of pink has been in use since 2001, when it was promulgated as one of the colors on the Xona.com Color List.

 Solid pink

-At right is displayed the color solid pink, a dark reddish pink.
+Displayed here is the color solid pink, a dark reddish pink.

 The color name solid pink for this extremely dark tone of pink has been in use since 2001, when it was promulgated as one of the colors on the Xona.com Color List.

 Silver pink

-The color silver pink is displayed at right, a grayish shade of pink.
+Displayed here is the color silver pink, a grayish shade of pink.

 The color name silver pink first came into use in 1948.

 The source of this color is the Plochere Color System, a color system formulated in 1948 that is widely used by interior designers.

 Queen pink

-The color queen pink is displayed at right, a pale shade of pink.
+Displayed here is the color queen pink, a pale shade of pink.

 The color name queen pink first came into use in 1948.

 The source of this color is the Plochere Color System, a color system formulated in 1948 that is widely used by interior designers.